Joe Biden had quite the week. So did Japanese mayor Jo Baiden.

 Speaking during a visit to Japan in 2009, the then-president said: “I could not come here without sending my greetings and gratitude to the citizens of Obama, Japan.”

-On Sunday, Japanese Prime Minister Yoshihide Suga offered Biden his good wishes and later said he was looking forward to working with the president-elect to strengthen ties between the two countries.
+On Sunday, Japanese Prime Minister Yoshihide Suga offered Biden his good wishes and later said he was looking forward to working with the president-elect to strengthen relations between the two countries.

-But in Britain, sharing the same name as a world leader has not always been considered a blessing.
-Theresa May Scrivener found that out the hard way in 2017, when President Trump mistook her for then-Prime Minister Theresa May and angrily tweeted at her as she slept.

-“Theresa @theresamay, don’t focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom, we are doing just fine!”
-Trump tweeted at the time.
-He later deleted his tweet and republished it — this time tagging the correct Twitter handle, @theresa_may.

 Read more: